-As if it ever really ended, the 2019 football season began today.
+As if it ever really ended, another football season began today.

 It’s nearly 11 PM and the man that keeps the other side of the bed warm is not yet home.
 This is our schedule for the next five days until the regular practice schedule starts next week.

 Soon Saturday mornings, Sunday afternoons, and every weekday evening will all belong to this pigskin mistress I willingly invited into my life over 28 years ago, and I will share my husband with a dozen other men and over a hundred boys I didn’t bring into the world—but are mine all the same.